A Data-driven Adversarial Examples Recognition Framework via Adversarial Feature Genome: Data-driven Adversarial Examples Recognition Framework

-We call the framework a data-driven adversarial examples recognition.
-The whole framework contains two classifiers, as shown in Figure \ref{fig.frame}.
-The first classifier is trained on the original dataset to do a classification task.
-When the first model is trained, adversarial examples are obtained from the first classifier by the different attack algorithms.
-We get the AFGs of all images via the first trained model.
-All AFGs form a new dataset, and we turn the defense and classification of adversarial examples into a multi-label classification problem.
-A multi-label classifier trained on the AFG datasets to detect adversarial examples.
-The second multi-label classifier can choose a variety of algorithms, and the results of different multi-label classifiers are shown in Experiment \ref{ex.4}.
+The framework constitutes two models, as shown in Figure~\ref{fig.frame}.
+The first model is an AFG generation model, which is trained on the original images for a sore classification task.
+Adversarial examples are generated on the converged AFG generation model with the different attack algorithms.
+Then, we retrieve the AFGs of all original images and adversarial examples via the AFG generation model.
+All AFGs collectively form a new dataset.
+Having labeled all AFGs by the approach described above, we can train a two-path AFG recognition model on that dataset, noted as the AFG recognition model.
+We can choose from a variety of backbones for the two-path AFG recognition model.
+The extracted features are passed through two classifiers to determine their predicted labels for original class and adversarial example identification, achieving simultaneous detection and classification of adversarial examples.

-AFG has labels for two classes.
-According to the confidence of the two labels, the predicted results can reconfirm the original classification results.
-When the two labels are inconsistent, the image is an adversarial example.
-The distribution of the final prediction result can detect the original label and misclassified label.